Jeff Duncan (politician): Energy

 Duncan supports increased use of fossil fuels.
 He sponsored the legislation to implement the Transboundary Hydrocarbon Agreement with Mexico, and cosponsored legislation supporting offshore energy exploration, seismic testing, clean coal technology, nuclear power production, and the export of natural gas.
 Duncan has also worked to ease regulations on hydraulic fracturing, coal ash, the social cost of carbon, and the "Waters of the United States" regulation.
 He supported the Department of Interior and Bureau of Ocean Energy Management's January 2018 decision to allow more access to the Outer Continental Shelf.

-Syria

-In 2019, Duncan signed a letter led by Representative Ro Khanna and Senator Rand Paul to President Trump.
-The letter asserted that it is "long past time to rein in the use of force that goes beyond congressional authorization" and that they hoped this would "serve as a model for ending hostilities in the future—in particular, as you and your administration seek a political solution to our involvement in Afghanistan."

-In 2019, Duncan was one of 60 representatives to vote against condemning Trump's withdrawal from Syria.
+In December 2023, Duncan introduced the Atomic Energy Advancement Act, provisions of which were passed as part of the ADVANCE Act within the Fire Grants and Safety Act, which was signed into law by President Joe Biden in July 2024.

 Foreign policy

 In 2019, Duncan signed a letter led by Representative Ro Khanna and Senator Rand Paul to President Trump.
 The letter asserted that it is "long past time to rein in the use of force that goes beyond congressional authorization" and that they hoped this would "serve as a model for ending hostilities in the future—in particular, as you and your administration seek a political solution to our involvement in Afghanistan."

 In 2019, Duncan was one of 60 representatives to vote against condemning Trump's withdrawal from Syria.

 In 2020, Duncan voted against the National Defense Authorization Act of 2021, which would prevent the president from withdrawing soldiers from Afghanistan without congressional approval.

 In July 2021, Duncan voted against the bipartisan ALLIES Act, which would increase by 8,000 the number of special immigrant visas for Afghan allies of the U.S. military during its invasion of Afghanistan, while also reducing some application requirements that caused long application backlogs; the bill passed in the House 407–16.